 In August 2019, Google set the SEO world alight with a blog on expertise, authority and trust.
 Then in December 2022, it announced the arrival of a new E: Experience.

 Building experience, expertise, authority and trust (EEAT) signals is huge for where your website ranks in search results.
 These signals help Google determine the quality and trustworthiness of your brand and its website.
+You can get into the details of EEAT and set up for success with our blog: How do B2B companies get EEAT right?

 Why do we suspect implied links are important?
 Because at Pubcon 2017 in Las Vegas, Google Webmaster Trends Analyst Gary Illyes was subjected to a detailed interview on developments in SEO.
-He referenced the search quality raters – the team of people Google uses to manually review search results according to the Google search quality rating guidelines.
-Illyes suggested that the quality raters would know a brand was ‘quality’ if it had been featured in an authoritative media publication, with the The Wall Street Journal being the example given.
+He referenced the search quality raters — the team of people Google uses to manually review search results according to the Google search quality rating guidelines.
+Illyes suggested that the quality raters would know a brand was ‘quality’ if it had been featured in an authoritative media publication, with The Wall Street Journal being the example given.

 He went on to confirm: “…the context in which you engage online, and how people talk about you online, actually can impact what you rank for.”